Convex-Dev/design/cad/001_arch/README.md

 Peers MUST accept Belief update messages from at least one other Peer.
 Failure to do so will result in that Peer being unable to observe consensus.

-Peers SHOULD transmit their own Belief updates to at least one other Peer.
+Peers MUST transmit their own Belief updates to at least one other Peer.
 Failure to do so will result in the Peer being unable to contribute its own transactions to network consensus.

+Peers SHOULD send and receive Beliefs from multiple randomly selected other peers, sufficient to ensure that the peer does not become isolated.
+Failure to do so may result in the peer being temporarily excluded or ejected from the main network if connectivity is insufficient.

 The Network SHOULD be configured in such a way that the sharing of Belief updates will ultimately propagate information from any Peer to any other Peer, i.e. the network graph transmission should be strongly connected.
 Failure to respect this property may result in Peers being unable to participate from consensus, in a manner similar to suffering from a network partition.